dimagi/commcare-hq/corehq/apps/app_manager/README.md

 An application typically has many different `Application` documents: one for the current/primary/canonical application, plus one for each saved build.
-The current app's id is what you'll see in the URL on most app manager pages;
+The current app's id is what you'll see in the URL on most app manager pages.
-most pages will redirect to the current app if given the id of an older build.
+Most pages will redirect to the current app if given the id of an older build, since saved builds are essentially read-only.

 In saved builds, `copy_of` contains the primary app's id, while it's `None` for the primary app itself.
 The property `master_id` gets the id of the primary app doc, whether it's called on a saved build or on the primary app.